Hiro Peralta: Career

 He was discovered by German "Kuya Germs" Moreno in 2010 and made his first appearance on Moreno's variety show Walang Tulugan with the Master Showman under the screen name "Hiro Magalona" due to his father's initial disapproval following his brother's demise.
 In 2013, his management changed his screen name to his actual surname.
-Peralta went on to portray a leading man in Anna Karenina (2013 TV series), Little Nanay (2015), and various anthology series costarring multi-awarded actors.
+Peralta went on to portray a leading man in Anna Karenina, Little Nanay (2015), and various anthology series costarring multi-awarded actors.
 Peralta was also a cohost in the long-running morning show, Unang Hirit, before he left show business in 2018 with Sherlock Jr. as his last project.

-Peralta now lives a private life as a businessman.
+As of 2025, Peralta lives a private life as a businessman.
 In 2023, he appeared as a guest player with his friends in Family Feud Philippines.